 You don’t play with other musicians

-Playing with other musicians even if they are not guitarists will improve your playing in so many ways.
+Even if they are not guitarists, playing with other musicians will improve your playing in so many ways.
 It will help with your rhythm and timing.
-Other musicians can teach you cool things even if they don’t play guitar.
-For instance.
-You could learn and awesome chord run from a piano player or a syncopation rhythm form a drummer.
+Other musicians can teach you cool things even if they don’t play guitar, for instance.
+You could learn an awesome chord run from a piano player or a syncopation rhythm from a drummer.
 Don’t limit yourself and play alone.

 You don’t care about other instruments influencing your guitar playing

 Do you know how many cool licks you can learn by listening to Miles Davis?
-Time and time again guitarists don’t look to other players of different instruments to influence and improve their playing.
+Time and time again, guitarists don’t look to other instruments to influence and improve their playing.
 It’s a great way to develop and improve your chops.
 You could learn so much just from listening to bass lines and incorporating some of that into your rhythm to improve your funk playing.